At the Wagga Women’s Health Centre we offer a range of services for women in the community, including:

 - Gentle Exercise or Participation-Focused program

-The Wagga Women’s Health Centre offers Massage & Reiki at the Centre once a month.
+The Wagga Women’s Health Centre offers Massage at the Centre on Tuesdays and Wednesdays.
 The Centre offers the services of fully qualified professional female therapists in a safe, relaxed and confidential environment.

 The addition of complementary therapies to the Centre supports the work of the counsellor, and benefits women in an holistic health care model by treating the person within the context of their own lives.
 These therapies assist in achieving and maintaining good health and improve relaxation, concentration and memory.